2 more cases from Dharavi among fresh 116 add to BMC's worries

 Among the 116 fresh COVID-19 cases reported from Mumbai on Tuesday were two cases from Dharavi, the densely-populated urban slum sprawl, which has added to the worries of the Brihanumbai Municipal Corporation (BMC).
 The total number of coronavirus positive cases in Mumbai now stands at 642 with 40 deaths so far, including six new victims, a BMC release said.

-According to the BMC, at least four of the six new deceased had comorbidities.
+According to the BMC, at least four of the six patients who died had comorbidities (existing health conditions).
 With two more persons testing positive for coronavirus, the number of cases in Dharavi now stands at seven.

-Similarly, two new coronavirus positive cases were found in Dadar, including a 69-year-old man from Chitale Peth.
-While the man is admitted to Kasturba Hospital, his five close contacts were quarantined, the civic body said.
+Similarly, two new coronavirus positive cases were found in Dadar in central Mumbai, including a 69-year-old man.
+While the man is admitted to Kasturba Hospital, his five close contacts have been quarantined, the civic body said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)